sagar-bei031/EmbeddedTutorials/source/stm32_basics_tutorial/uart.rst

    GND must be connected between the two devices.

 .. attention::
    STM32F407VG-DISC1 default UART1 TX pin (PA9) does not work properly when the USB OTG is used because PA9 pin is also used for USB OTG.
-For more information, `see the schematic of the board <https://www.google.com/url?sa=t&source=web&rct=j&opi=89978449&url=https://www.st.com/resource/en/schematic_pack/mb997-f407vgt6-b02_schematic.pdf&ved=2ahUKEwjtzuKMxu6IAxVmR2wGHYkYAl8QFnoECBsQAQ&usg=AOvVaw0S1_y_ksxURXPd02EFhSfS>`_.
+For more information, :newtab:`see the schematic of the board <https://www.google.com/url?sa=t&source=web&rct=j&opi=89978449&url=https://www.st.com/resource/en/schematic_pack/mb997-f407vgt6-b02_schematic.pdf&ved=2ahUKEwjtzuKMxu6IAxVmR2wGHYkYAl8QFnoECBsQAQ&usg=AOvVaw0S1_y_ksxURXPd02EFhSfS>`.

 .. toctree::